 NLPA Provides Many Services Related To Plea Negotiations

-- Our attorneys have more than 75 years of combined experience in state and federal jurisdictions nationwide to add to your defense team.
-NLPA has been assisting in plea negotiations and sentencing since its founding in 1986.
-We have what we believe to be the best winning track record in securing lower sentences for our client than what the government is requesting.
-For more information about our track record in this regard, click here.
+Our research staff has more than 75 years of combined experience in state and federal jurisdictions nationwide to add to your defense team.
+NLPA has been assisting defense counsel in plea negotiations and sentencing since its founding in 1986.

-- NLPA is a BBB Accredited Business committed to providing excellent service.
+NLPA is a BBB Accredited Business committed to providing excellent service.
 You can rest easy when you have NLPA on your team in knowing that you have an experienced group of attorneys and professionals working for your best interest.
-To view our BBB report, click here.

 Questions?
 Need Help?

 For a limited time, we are offering a 54% discount on your first four hours of legal consulting!
 View our groupon deal to get more information on how you can see us, for 54% off.